nikhilumadi110/Calender-Application-for-Communication-Tracking/README.md

 ## Deployment

-The application is deployed on Vercel: calender-application-for-communication-tracking.vercel.app
+The application is deployed on Vercel: https://calender-application-for-communication-tracking.vercel.app